Rennylex/multirobot_system_assign/ps2/report.md

   #### Structure

-  Since the ultimate message we need to give to the robots is the direction--which indicate where the velocity vector should be pointing, my implementation is to let the robots get moving the whole time, but also have them constantly check if their `self.yaw` equals to the `target_yaw`.
+  Since the ultimate message we need to give to the robots is the direction--which indicates where the velocity vector should be pointing, my implementation is to let the robots get moving the whole time, but also have them constantly check if their `self.yaw` equals to the `target_yaw`.

  ```python